ThomZz/ngx-monaco-editor-v2/projects/editor/README.md

-# Monaco Editor Component for Angular 2 and above.
+# Monaco Editor Component for Angular 15 and above.

- - Angular <= 4: v3.x.x
- - Angular 5: v5.x.x
- - Angular 6: v6.x.x
- - Angular 7: v7.x.x
- - Angular 8: v8.x.x
- - Angular 9: v9.x.x
- - Angular 10: v10.x.x
- - Angular 12: v12.x.x
- - Angular 13: not supported ( best to use 14, otherwise contact author)
- - Angular 14: v14.x.x
+Forked from [ngx-monaco-editor-v2](https://github.com/miki995/ngx-monaco-editor-v2) thanks to [miki995](https://github.com/miki995)!

+Aimed to be used only for Angular apps 15 and above.

 Using this Module you can utilize the Monaco Editor as an Angular Component.
 Feel free to contribute, raise feature requests and make it better.